bisoftbilgi/bisoft-postgresql-toolkit/sql_firewall/README.md

-# SQL Firewall (PostgreSQL 16)
+# SQL Firewall for PostgreSQL

-`sql_firewall` is a PostgreSQL 16 extension written entirely in Rust (pgrx) that evaluates every SQL command before the backend executes it.
-The extension enforces least-privilege policies via multi-mode approvals, keyword and regex bans, quiet hours, shared-memory rate limiting, adaptive fingerprint learning, activity logging, and optional alerting—without any external service.
+A production-ready SQL firewall extension for PostgreSQL 16 (compatible with 14-15).
+Written in Rust using pgrx, it evaluates every SQL command before execution and enforces security policies including command approvals, regex pattern blocking, rate limiting, fingerprint learning, and activity logging—all without external dependencies.

 ---
 ## 1. Architecture